Nimalan07/Visa-Hub/README.md

 # Visa-Hub– Document Intelligence Hub

-**AI that prevents visa rejections before you apply**

-VisaVerse AI is an AI-powered web platform that analyzes visa and passport documents **before submission**, flags rejection risks, and explains issues in **simple human language** — so people don’t lose dreams due to tiny document mistakes.
+**AI that prevents visa rejections before you apply** Visa Hub is an AI-powered web platform that analyzes visa and passport documents **before submission**, flags rejection risks, and explains issues in **simple human language** — so people don’t lose dreams due to tiny document mistakes.

 ---